 How is your social media?

 Social media is king.
 Since road racing doesn’t have a huge fanbase or mainstream media following, you need to show how you will do the legwork and get the sponsor’s name/product in front of possible customers.
 One of the first things a prospective sponsor will do is check out your social media accounts.
 Is your account popular… How many Thousands of followers do you have?
 Are your posts in line with the company’s current message?
 Are you posting regularly?
-Do your posts get engagement? …Just don’t think that simply having a few thousand followers means you’re prime sponsorship material, expect to work prove that value and work at it.
+Do your posts get engagement?
+Is your audience someone who will actually buy their product? …Just don’t think that simply having a few thousand followers means you’re prime sponsorship material, expect to work prove that value and work at it.